kalbasit/watch_tower/README.md

 WatchTower runs in the background and monitors your editors (see Supported Editors) and records the time you spend on each file and thus on the project in total.
-Using a simple but powerful web interface, you can view details and statistics of each project and the edited files.
+Using a simple but powerful web interface, you can view details and statistics about each project and each file.

 # Features